logo

 Mission Overview

-The PrintSat mission is a technology demonstration to access the effectiveness of additive manufacturing (i.e. 3D printing) and the Windform XT material for use as a material for space structures.
+The PrintSat mission was a technology demonstration to access the effectiveness of additive manufacturing (i.e. 3D printing) and the Windform XT material for use as a material for space structures.

-The primary objectives of the PrintSat mission are:
+The primary objectives of the PrintSat mission were:

 • Demonstrate the use of additive manufacturing for primary and secondary structural elements for spacecraft